stracquadaniolab/stracquadaniolab.github.io/research.md

 ![Biological Design Automation][bda_framework]

-Our ultimate goal is to build biological systems at same pace we have been designing electronic circuits for the past 35 years.
+Our ultimate goal is to build biological systems at same pace we have been designing electronic circuits for the past 30 years.
 Ironically, while there are groundbreaking advances in DNA synthesis and high-throughput screening platforms, current algorithms are not keeping up with the increasing design complexity of new synthetic constructs.
-The most challenging problems are mainly the lack of robust models to associate genotype to phenotype and the shortage of optimisation methods to sample the combinatorial genomic space.
+The lack of robust models to associate genotype to phenotype and a shortage of optimisation methods to sample the combinatorial genomic space represent the bottle-neck to automatic design of new biological systems.
 We are addressing these problems by designing phenotype prediction algorithms based on deep learning and combinatorial evolutionary optimisation methods to design biological systems.
-Through close collaboration with biologists, we aim at establishing a *design-build-test* framework for the rapid design and synthesis of any biological system.
+Working together with biologists, we aim at establishing a *design-build-test* framework for the rapid design and synthesis of any biological system.